ibm-cloud-docs/cis/troubleshooting.md

 ## How do I know if my data is passing through my IBM Cloud CIS connection?

-IBM Cloud CIS uses HTTP headers, which it can read, add, or modify.
+IBM Cloud Internet Services (CIS) uses HTTP headers, which it can read, add, or modify.
 The header lets us trace how a request was routed, using a CF-Ray number.
 The CF-Ray number can be found by a `curl` command or with a Google Chrome plug in called "Claire".

-To know whether data has passed through IBM Cloud CIS, you need to locate the “Ray ID” which will be present on every packet.
+To know whether data has passed through IBM CIS, locate the `Ray ID` which will be present on every packet.

 **Unix command line tools:**